DSLsofMath/DSLsofMath/README.md

 ## News

+* Tuesday 2022-01-18: First lecture of the 2022 course instance
 * [Lecture note snapshots](L/snapshots/) with the full course book
 * [YouTube playlist](https://www.youtube.com/playlist?list=PLf5C73P7ab-4kc8Z4S7adKdm-nTkn-ND-) with the recorded lectures (most in Swedish, some in English)
-* Tuesday 2020-01-21: First lecture of the 2020 course instance

 ## Contributors

 * Main author, examiner, lecturer: Patrik Jansson (patrikj AT)
 * First version (and continued support): Cezar Ionescu (cezar AT)
+* Book co-author: Jean-Philippe Bernardy
 * Teaching assistants:
+  * 2022: Sólrún Einarsdóttir (slrn AT), David Wärn (warnd AT), and Felix Cherubini (felixche AT)
   * 2021: Maximilian Algehed (algehed AT) and Víctor López Juan (lopezv AT)
   * 2020: Sólrún Einarsdóttir (slrn AT) and Víctor López Juan (lopezv AT)
   * 2019: Maximilian Algehed (algehed AT) and Abhiroop Sarkar (sarkara AT)